-Housing Affordability Institute’s Affordability Roadblocks series highlights housing policy issues which can adversely impact housing affordability and access.
+Housing Affordability Institute’s Affordability Roadblocks series highlights housing policy issues adversely impacting housing affordability and access.

 A Planned Unit Development, or PUD as it is more commonly known, is a form of zoning in which project applicants and municipalities bypass zoning controls as a form of variance.
-Initially intended to be used sparingly for creative and unique projects, PUDs have become the default form of zoning for suburban municipalities in the Twin Cities’ growth plan.
+Initially intended to be used sparingly for creative and unique projects, PUDs have become the default form of residential zoning for suburban municipalities in the Twin Cities growth plain.

 What sets a PUD apart from a traditional variance is the quid pro quo aspect.
 A project applicant must “give” exactions to the permitting municipality, in order to “get” the zoning variance.
 The PUD “give-to-get” relationship does not exist in other zoning variances in Minnesota.